-Tel: +49 69 2097 5220 / Email: llorenz@debevoise.com
+Tel: +44 20 7786 5502 / Email: eeolmesdahl@debevoise.com

-Lennart Lorenz is an associate in Debevoise's Frankfurt office.
-His practice focuses on advising sponsors of private investment funds, including private equity, real estate, infrastructure, venture capital and credit funds as well as fund of funds, on all aspects of regulatory matters, fund formation as well as secondary transactions.
+Eric Olmesdahl is an associate in Debevoise's London office.
+His practice focuses on advising institutional and independent sponsors of private equity, real estate, infrastructure, venture capital and credit funds, as well as funds of funds, in a broad range of matters, including fund formation, regulatory and ongoing operational matters.
+In addition, Mr. Olmesdahl has experience advising fund investors, especially regulated institutional investors, regarding regulatory aspects in connection with fund investments.